dockergiant/rolldev/docs/environments/customizing.md

 ## Magento 2 Specific Customizations

-The following variables can be added to the project's `.env` file to enable additional database containers for use with the Magento 2 (Commerce Only) [split-database solution](https://devdocs.magento.com/guides/v2.3/config-guide/multi-master/multi-master.html).
+The following variables can be added to the project's `.env.roll` file to enable additional database containers for use with the Magento 2 (Commerce Only) [split-database solution](https://devdocs.magento.com/guides/v2.3/config-guide/multi-master/multi-master.html).

   * `ROLL_SPLIT_SALES=1`
   * `ROLL_SPLIT_CHECKOUT=1`

-Start of some Magento 2 specific environments could be skipped by using variables in `.env` file:
+Start of some Magento 2 specific environments could be skipped by using variables in `.env.roll` file:

   * `ROLL_ELASTICSEARCH=0`
   * `ROLL_OPENSEARCH=0`